strhodler/utxopocket-android/README.md

 - Multi-network support (Mainnet, Testnet3/4, Signet) with per-network presets.
 - Per-wallet Analysis section with age distribution and hold-wave views to assess how long coins have been sitting and where value concentrates.
 - Fast onboarding and descriptor import (paste or QR), plus a searchable offline wiki.
-- Safety controls: PIN lock with backoff, panic wipe, and encrypted local storage.
+- Safety controls: PIN lock with backoff, panic wipe with atomic DB wipe + storage removal, and encrypted local storage.
 - Modern Compose UI (Material 3), responsive and accessible across screen sizes.

 ---